BlockchainInstituteChi/developer-bootcamp/workshop_2_build_a_crypto_store/README.md

 ### What is this?

-This repo contains instructions and sample code to help users learn to handle cryptocurrency transactions for a basic webstore written in vanilla JS with a node.js server as the back end.
+This repo contains instructions and sample code to help users learn to handle cryptocurrency transactions for a basic web store written in vanilla JS with a node.js server as the back end.
 The server is stored in app/ and the client is stored in public/.

+**NOTE:** This web store will act as the framework for all of the following workshops, so you may want to copy the files to another directory outside of the developer bootcamp repo before beginning.
+This way, you will have the ability to build each workshop into it without needing to update this directory.

 # Setup